-There are some bill payment service providers (such as PayTM, Mobikwik, Freecharge) that offers cashback when bill is payed using their service.
-This too adds to amount saving on mobile bill.
+There are some bill payment service providers (such as PayTM, Mobikwik, Freecharge) that offer cashback when the bill is paid using their service.
+This, too, adds to the amount saving on the mobile bill.

-If you are already working professional with fixed weekends off then you can get a part-time job to supplement you income.
-Even people such as students, house-wife can opt for part-time position in order to increase income.
+If you are already working professional with fixed weekends off, then you can get a part-time job to supplement your income.
+Even people such as students, house-wife can opt for a part-time position in order to increase income.

-There are several different profiles such as online trainer, content writer, brand executives, transcriptionists, recruitment agents, tour guide etc. There are online jobs can be done from comfort of your home such as marketing executives, data-entry etc.
+There are several different profiles such as online trainer, content writer, brand executives, transcriptionists, recruitment agents, tour guides etc. There are online jobs that can be done from the comfort of your home, such as marketing executives, data-entry etc.

 Compare and bargain

-You should bargain as if it’s your birth right.
-Since everyone has margins when goods are sold.
-In today’s scenario were economy is slow, traders generally go with the maximum margins.
-You can compare prices of stuffs online on various e-commerce site such as Flipkart, Snapdeal, Amazon, Ebay etc. While visiting a store keep the price handy and using that you can bargain.
-Such bargains may not result much but will definitely bring down the price by at least 5-10%.
+You should bargain as if it’s your birthright since everyone has margins when goods are sold.
+In today’s scenario, where the economy is slow, traders generally go with the maximum margins.
+You can compare prices of stuff online on various e-commerce sites such as Flipkart, Snapdeal, Amazon, Ebay etc. While visiting a store, keep the price handy and using that, you can bargain.
+Such bargains may not result in much but will definitely bring down the price by at least 5-10%.

 If you are practicing above saving money tips and tricks then you will have sufficient bank balance at the end of financial year.